j3xugit/RaptorX-3DModeling/README.md

 5) To print out contact matrix from predicted distance/orientation files, use PrintContactPrediction.sh or BatchPrintContactPrediction.sh in DL4DistancePrediction4/Scripts/

 Note that the input feature files generated by GenDistFeaturesFromMSAs.sh and BatchGenDistFeaturesFromMSAs.sh and the predicted distance/orientation file may be very large for a large protein.
-To save disk space, please avoid generating input feature files or predicting distance/orientation for too many proteins in a batch.
+To save disk space, please avoid generating input feature files or predicting distance/orientation for too many proteins in a single batch.

-* How to predict protein local structure properties such as Phi/Psi angles and secondary structure
+* How to predict protein local structure properties such as phi/psi angles and secondary structure

-Several scripts in /home/jinbo/RaptorX-3DModeling/DL4PropertyPrediction/Scripts/ can be used, e.g., PredictPropertyFromMSA.sh, PredictPropertyFromHHMs.sh, PredictProperty4OneProtein.sh and PredictProperty4Proteins.sh
-Some scripts such as PredictPropertyRemote.sh and PredictProperty4Server.sh may run on a remote computer with GPUs and to which you may ssh without password.
+Several scripts in /home/jinbo/RaptorX-3DModeling/DL4PropertyPrediction/Scripts/ can be used, e.g., PredictPropertyFromMSA.sh, PredictPropertyFromHHMs.sh, PredictProperty4OneProtein.sh and PredictProperty4Proteins.sh.
+Some scripts such as PredictPropertyRemote.sh and PredictProperty4Server.sh may run on a remote computer with GPUs and to which you may ssh/scp without password.

 * How to build 3D models from predicted angle/distance/orientation files

-1) To fold a protein from its primary sequence or an MSA without manually run the intermediate steps, you may run RaptorX-3DModeling/Server/RaptorXFolder.sh
+1) To fold a protein from its primary sequence or an MSA without manually running the intermediate steps, run RaptorX-3DModeling/Server/RaptorXFolder.sh

-2) When you already have predicted distance/orientation files (ending with .predictedDistMatrix.pkl) and Phi/Psi file (ending with .predictedProperties.pkl), you may use them to fold a protein by several scripts.
+2) When you already have predicted distance/orientation files (ending with .predictedDistMatrix.pkl) and phi/psi file (ending with .predictedProperties.pkl), you may use them to fold a protein by several scripts.

 In RaptorX-3DModeling/Folding/, there are LocalFoldNRelaxOneTarget.sh, ParallelFoldNRelaxOneTarget.sh, SRunFoldNRelaxOneTarget.sh and SlurmFoldNRelaxOneTarget.sh, developed for different machine types (e.g., Linux workstation and slurm cluster)

 In aptorX-3DModeling/Folding/Scripts4Rosetta/, there are FoldNRelaxOneTarget.sh, FoldNRelaxTargets.sh, and RelaxOneTarget.sh, which mainly run on a Linux workstation.

 ## Advanced Usage (to be updated)

-* Run scripts on several computers without manually copying files
+* Run scripts on several machines without manually copying data

 Suppose that you have access to three machines: the 1st one has a small number of CPUs but not any GPUs, the 2nd one has GPUs but very few CPUs, and the third one has many CPUs but not GPUs.
-You may start RaptorXFolder.sh on the 1st machine, which will then automatically ship the GPU tasks to the 2nd machine and the folding tasks to the 3rd machine.
+You may start RaptorXFolder.sh on the 1st machine, which will then automatically run GPU tasks on the 2nd machine and the folding tasks on the 3rd machine.
 During this process, you do not need to manually copy files and results among machines.
 To fullfil this, you shall install this RaptorX package (or a portion of it) on the three machines so that on the 1st one you may run MSA generation, on the 2nd one you can run GPU tasks (e.g., CCMpred and distance/orientation prediction) and on the 3rd one you may run 3D model building.

-To run GPU tasks at a remote machine, please create one file (e.g., GPUMachines.txt) to specify the remote machines which have GPUs and to which you may ssh without password.
+To run GPU tasks at a remote machine, please create one file (e.g., GPUMachines.txt) to specify the remote machines with GPUs and to which you may ssh/scp/rsync without password.
 See an example file in RaptorX-3DModeling/params/.
 A line in this file looks like "raptorx9.uchicago.edu LargeRAM on" or "raptorx5.uchicago.edu SmallRAM off" where the three fields are the computer name, GPUs of a small RAM (<=12G) or a large RAM, and enabled/disabled, respectively.
 You may save this file at a default location (i.e., RaptorX-3DModeling/params/GPUMachines.txt) or other places.

-To run folding jobs at a remote machine, you just need to specify a remote account while running RaptorXFolder.sh.
-Again please make sure that you may ssh and scp to this remote account without password.
+To run folding jobs at a remote machine, you just need to specify a remote account through the -R option of RaptorXFolder.sh.
+Again please make sure that you may ssh/scp to this remote account without password.

 ## Test